What You Need to Know

 When purchasing a certificated CPB through your financial institution, you will be instructed by your FI to pick up your certificate at a later date.
 Only non-certificated CPB are available through investment dealers and discount brokerage companies.

 Monday to Friday, 8 a.m. to 8 p.m.
 (ET)

 1 800 354-2222 (TTY – Teletypewriter only)

-Your certificated CPB will be mailed to you within six to eight weeks following the issue date.
-You can also purchase a non-certificated CPB through most full-service investment dealers and discount brokerage companies.
+If you purchase a CPB by phone, your certificated CPB will be mailed to you within six to eight weeks following the issue date.

 CPBs can be purchased for as little as $100.
 The maximum amount you can own per series is $500,000 per type of registration:

 - Regular-interest bonds are available in denominations of $300, $500, $1,000, $5,000, and $10,000.